 The 911 system was designed to provide a universal, easy-to-remember number for people to reach police, fire or emergency medical assistance from any phone in any location, without having to look up specific phone numbers.
 Today, people communicate in ways that the designers of the original 911 system could not have envisioned: wireless phones, text and video messages, social media, Internet Protocol (IP)-enabled devices, and more.

-You can search legislation for each year from 2012 to 2018 by state, topic, keyword, year, status or primary sponsor.
-Bill information for the current year is updated each Tuesday.
-New measures are added as they are introduced or identified by NCSL staff.
+You can search legislation for each year from 2012 to the present by state, topic, keyword, year, status or primary sponsor.
+New measures are added quarterly by NCSL staff.